djshives/djshivesblog/content/courses/PSYC7709G/Lab3.markdown

 ## F-statistic: 110.1 on 2 and 3 DF,  p-value: 0.001559
 ```

-There is a high R^2 for the mode, but when looking at the individual r^2 for the independent variables...
+There is a high R^2 for the model, but when looking at the individual r^2 for the independent variables...

 ```r